osantana/prettyconf/docs/source/introduction.rst

    user-specific.
 4. Hardcoded constants.

-The rises the need to consolidate configuration in a single source of truth to avoid having config management scattered all over the codebase.
+This raises the need to consolidate configuration in a single source of truth to avoid having config management scattered all over the codebase.

 .. _`12 Factor`: http://12factor.net/